michaelsharman/LT/README.md

 Everything is written using ES6 modules.
 By default we use `LT` as a variable for the toolkit.
 If you want to change this, use named imports.

-`LT` expects to be given the application instance in the `readyListener`, either Items API or Author API.
+`LT` expects to be given the API application instance in the `readyListener`, either Items API or Author API.
 From there you can call any method you want off the `LT` object.

 ## Items API